seaburr/VibeProjects/README.md

 An attempt to generate letter/number tracing worksheets.
 Big fail.
 Bigger fail once I toggled DALLE3 off.
 Then I tried to get it to render the image without AI.
 It still failed (see V2).

+## DrawAndGuessShape

+A failed attempt to build a game in Python.
+ChatGPT pushed me to the one below.

+## DrawAndGuessGameV2

+A HTML+JS single page game that draws some number of random shapes and asks the play to click on the matching one.